* Q1 earnings 30.7p a share vs consensus 29.5p

 * Q1 sales 7.36 bln pounds vs consensus 7.17 bln

-LONDON, April 28 (Reuters) - Bumper sales of swine flu vaccine boosted GlaxoSmithKline’s (GSK.L) first-quarter earnings by 17 percent, more than expected, and the drugmaker reassured investors it could absorb the cost of U.S. healthcare reform.
+LONDON, April 28 (Reuters) - Bumper sales of swine flu vaccine boosted GlaxoSmithKline’s (GSK.L) first-quarter earnings per share 17 percent, more than expected, but the rest of 2010 may be tougher as H1N1 business wanes.

-As a global player, Glaxo faces pressure from government healthcare reforms and price cuts -- not just in the United States but also Japan and Germany.
+As a global player, it also faces pressure from government healthcare reforms and price cuts — not just in the United States but also Japan and Germany.

 The mean consensus forecast had been for earnings of 29.5p and sales of 7.17 billion pounds, according to Thomson Reuters I/B/E/S.